The two houses on the left are almost opposite the colour works bridge on Dale Road which is on the right, out of the shot

 His obituary described him as a "talented physician" and amongst the mourners at his funeral at Holy Trinity

-Church were Robert Chadwick, Esq., F. W. Stevens, Esq. and the Rev. R. P. Pelley, Vicar of Matlock Bath and Dr. Webb
+Church were Robert Chadwick, Esq., F. W. Stevens, Esq. and the Rev. R. P. Pelley, Vicar of Matlock Bath as well as Dr. Webb

 of Wirksworth[5].